bitwiseworks/python-os2/Doc/library/sqlite3.rst

 application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.

 The sqlite3 module was written by Gerhard Häring.
-It provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.
+It provides an SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.

-To use the module, you must first create a :class:`Connection` object that represents the database.
+To use the module, start by creating a :class:`Connection` object that represents the database.
 Here the data will be stored in the :file:`example.db` file::

    import sqlite3
    con = sqlite3.connect('example.db')

-You can also supply the special name ``:memory:`` to create a database in RAM.
+The special path name ``:memory:`` can be provided to create a temporary database in RAM.

-Once you have a :class:`Connection`, you can create a :class:`Cursor`  object and call its :meth:`~Cursor.execute` method to perform SQL commands::
+Once a :class:`Connection` has been established, create a :class:`Cursor` object and call its :meth:`~Cursor.execute` method to perform SQL commands::

    cur = con.cursor()